 - Critical thinkers and creative decision makers with a bias for action.

 - Information concerning the any of the following programs may be requested from the Director, International Programs at firstname.lastname@example.org

 Semester Study Abroad Program

 Semester Study Abroad Programs are available for all languages taught at U.S. Naval Academy - Arabic, Chinese, French, German, Japanese, Russian, and Spanish.
 Midshipmen in their junior year or first semester of their senior year are eligible to compete for these opportunities.
 For the current academic year, 2015-2016, 82 Midshipmen are studying abroad in 15 countries.
 This is a fast-growing program, up from 75 participants just two years ago.
-The newly added STEM (Science, Technology, Engineering, Math) programs have enabled USNA to send Midshipmen to new countries, such as Isreal, Turkey, Korea, Singapore, and Sweden.
+The newly added STEM (Science, Technology, Engineering, Math) programs have enabled USNA to send Midshipmen to new countries, such as Israel, Turkey, Korea, Singapore, and Sweden.

 Language Immersion Programs

 The U. S. Naval Academy, through the Language and Cultures Department, sponsors various language study programs abroad to support further language development and proficiency.
-These four to six week programs take place during the summer and may include university summer sessions, study tours, and exchange visits with foreign navies.
+These four to six-week programs take place during the summer and may include university summer sessions, study tours, and exchange visits with foreign navies.
 Our goal is to send 175 Midshipmen abroad each year.

 Programs are created to develop global and cross-cultural awareness for Midshipmen and in many cases, faculty with international experience lead the excursions.
-Over the past academic year, 185 Midshipmen travelled to over 20 different countries.
+Over the past academic year, 185 Midshipmen traveled to over 20 different countries.
 Each year, our goal is to send 175 Midshipmen abroad.